Ada-Developers-Academy/C3Projects--VideoStoreAPI/README.md

     - ordered by check out date

 ### Rental
-- Look a movie up by title to see
-  - it's synopsis
-  - release date
-  - and inventory total
 - Know if a movie has any inventory available to rent
 - See a list of customers that have _currently_ checked out any of the movie's inventory
 - Given a customer's `id` and a movie's `title` ...